- New Vacancies

 - Class of 2017

-On Wednesday 12 December, Highsted Grammar School’s staff, students, governors, parents and representatives from the local community came together to celebrate the outstanding success of the school’s GCSE and A-level results.
-Headteacher, Anne Kelly gave her personal congratulations on the school achieving the top results in Swale.
+On Wednesday 11 December, staff, students, governors, parents and representatives from the local community at Highsted celebrated the incredible success of the school’s GCSE and A-level results.
+The school once again demonstrated the best results in Swale.

 Students received awards for outstanding achievement, progress and effort; contributions to subjects - business, sport, science and art; and significant contributions to the school and local community.
 The evening included spellbinding musical performances from Highsted students including: Burn – sung by Rosie C and Salut d’Amour – performed by Laura M on the violin.